Why contraband eggs are piling up at the US-Mexico border - NewsBreak

 Why contraband eggs are piling up at the US-Mexico border

-“They are here because eggs are prohibited from Mexico,” she told KTLA.Eggs have been expensive all year, how soon could we see relief?
+“They are here because eggs are prohibited from Mexico,” she said.Why contraband eggs piling up at the US-Mexico border

 Maizuss said her agents are seizing more eggs than ever before at the border.